SpaceG/spaceg.github.io/_posts/2016-01-18-1-day-to-lift-off-gitlist.v.1.0.1.md

 Now, finally in few hours i will launch a New Prototype of the Gitlist Version 1.0.2!
 We current working on new Features.
-I have some New Features in Mind which i will realize soon.
+New Features in Mind which i want to realize soon.

 Some Last Confugurations and Code Detail Issues.
 Can't wait to Include soon some Sentiment to the App. ;) !